dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 and one for their pairwise difference.

 It's a bit cumbersome to understand all the options available, but this may be really useful.
-If nothing else, it could adapted to dump out the pairwise differences that are needed.
+If nothing else, it could be adapted to dump out the pairwise differences that are needed.